The following organizations offer safety and injury prevention programs.

 The Stop the Bleed Campaign is overseen by the American College of Surgeons Committee on Trauma and is taught at Cedars-Sinai.
 For a list of classes, contact Brett Dodd at email@example.com.

 - American Trauma Society

 - Society of Trauma Nurses

-- World Health Organization.
-Data and information about injuries and injury prevention on a global or international level.
+- World Health Organization — data and information about injuries and injury prevention on an international level